lsst-sims/sims_featureScheduler_runs_1.3/README.md

 Experiments where some observations in u and g are intentionally taken at high airmass.
 We vary the number of high-airmass observations that are desired per year.

+## DDF_reward

+Experiment to try and get the deep drilling fields more balanced.

 ## DESC_DDF

 The deep drilling strategy presented in the DESC DDF white paper, varying how long the u filter is loaded.

+## alt_detail

+Minor experiment to keep slews small especially in altitude.

 ## alt_sched